ierton/vkhs/README2.md

 VKHS provides access to [Vkontakte][1] social network, popular mainly in Russia.
 Library can be used to login into the network as a standalone application (OAuth implicit flow as they call it).
-Having the access token, it is possible to call various API methods to query audio files or retrieving wall messages.
+Having the access token, it is possible to call various API methods to query audio files or retrieve wall messages.
 For now, vkhs offers limited error detection and no captcha support.

 Installing